More News + Advice

 Generally speaking, women earn only about 80 cents on the dollar compared with men, even though half the U.S. workforce is female and women make up more than half of all college grads.
 But in many of the skilled trades, the story’s different.
-There, women earn on average between 95% and 97% of men’s pay.
+In construction, for example, women earn about 99% of men’s pay according to the Bureau of Labor Statistics (BLS).
 The average weekly wage for women in construction, for instance, is $860 — not too shabby.

 “We have the unions to thank for that,” says Jayne Vellinga, executive director of Chicago Women in Trades (CWIT), one of many nonprofit organizations that offer training and support to women in high-skilled trades.
 In union jobs, the pay is set by collective bargaining agreements.

 Hourly rates vary by the skill level a worker has reached, such as laborer, apprentice, journeyman or state-licensed master.
 “A female apprentice, for example, earns the same pay as a male one,” notes Vellinga, who adds that a 1% to 5% wage gap exists because women tend to put in less overtime.

 Even non-union workers often benefit, indirectly, from union contracts.
 That’s because companies are under pressure to pay competitive wages, especially now, given the skilled labor shortage.
 A recent study from the Society for Human Resource Management found that millions of U.S. manufacturing jobs — 60% of the total — have been going unfilled because of a lack of electricians, welders, pipefitters and other qualified applicants.

 More Than Just Good Money

 Money isn’t the only reason the skilled trades are a smart place for women.